Chawan Matcha Bowl

 40g Matcha Seisui

-This Matcha is from the Yabukita cultivar, the most widely grown cultivar in Japan.
+This ceremonial matcha is from the Yabukita cultivar, the most widely grown cultivar in Japan.
 The tea has a very strong vegetal flavor and a smooth creamy note of butternut.
 Unlike the Washimine, this tea has a tiny bit of astringency, but far less when compared with a standard matcha.
 This Matcha is of supreme quality, evident in its strong green color.

 40g Matcha Washimine